 This course is designed to provide the student with an understanding of the physiological phenomena responsible for psychological experiences.
 The main focus of the course is a detailed study of the anatomy and physiology of the nervous system.
 This is followed by a study of the sensory and self-regulatory systems, a study of higher cognitive processing.
 With each new topic, the relevant anatomical and physiological systems will be discussed as they relate to the behavior under scrutiny.
 Thus the biological underpinnings of sleep, mood, learning and memory, motivation and other topics will be studied.
-Prerequisite: PSYC 100, 110 or NEUR 212.
+Prerequisite: PSYC 100, 110 or NEUR 112/212.
 Generally offered every year.

-NEUR 307 SENSORY PROCESSES Credit: 0.5
+NEUR 307 Sensory Processes Credit: 0.5

 This course focuses on the ways in which the brain gathers, processes and interprets information from the external environment in order to construct an internal representation that the organism perceives to be "reality."
 The goal is to provide students with an understanding of the evolution, structure and function of various sensory systems as well as an understanding of how the brain interprets incoming sensations and turns them into perceptions that allow organisms to act on their environment.
-Prerequisite: PSYC 100, 110 or NEUR 212.
+Prerequisite: NEUR 112/212 or PSYC 100 or 110 and 150.
 Generally offered every year.

-NEUR 347 PSYCHOPHARMACOLOGY Credit: 0.5
+NEUR 347 Psychopharmacology Credit: 0.5

 This course explores the biological mechanisms of the actions and effects of both legal and illegal psychoactive drugs.
 The course begins with a brief discussion of the history of psychopharmacology, followed by an in-depth examination of the biological basis of drug action in the brain.
 We will discuss the basis of drug classification and of specific drugs, including illicit drugs such as cocaine, amphetamines and heroin as well as legal psychoactive drugs such as caffeine, nicotine and alcohol.
 The course ends with a discussion of the action of drugs used in the treatment of mental disorders such as schizophrenia (antipsychotics) and depression (antidepressants).
 This course is cross-listed with psychology for diversification purposes.
-NEUR 305 is recommended but not required.
-Prerequisite: PSYC 100 or NEUR 212.
+PSYC/NEUR 305 is recommended but not required.
+Prerequisite: PSYC 100 or NEUR 112/212.
+Offered as department schedules permit.